bootdotdev/blog/content/python/python-vs-javascript.md

 This is particularly handy for accessing libraries for fields like AI, back-end development, and even finance and fintech when leveraging large mathematical data sets.

-It’s not all about Python though as JavaScript has unique benefits of its own.
+All that said, JavaScript has some amazing and unique benefits of its own.

-JavaScript’s learning curve isn’t as simple as Python’s, but it’s not far behind.
-Instead of focusing on simplicity, JavaScript focuses on flexibility.
+JavaScript’s learning curve isn’t as simple as Python’s, but it’s not too far behind.
+Instead of focusing on *simplicity*, JavaScript focuses on *flexibility*.
 This creates a forgiving environment for new coders to explore programming without too many rules.
 This is in large due to it being dynamically typed, but also because JavaScript is incredibly lightweight.
-There’s no fluffy jargon to deal with when coding, plus access to its large following of developers makes problem-solving and learning a breeze.
+There’s no fluffy jargon to deal with when coding, plus access to its large following of developers makes problem-solving and finding answers to questions online a breeze.

-As one of the most used scripting languages, JavaScript comes with respect and investment not only from developers but also companies, leading to the creation of powerful run-time environments like Node.js, and libraries like React.
+As one of the most used scripting languages, JavaScript comes with respect and investment not only from developers but also large companies, leading to the creation of powerful run-time environments like [Node.js](https://nodejs.org/en/), and libraries like React.

-Beginners and experts alike will benefit from learning either language, depending on what field you want to work in. **If you want to see how easy they are to learn for yourself**, then head over to our free-to-try [intro to JavaScript](https://boot.dev/learn/learn-javascript) or [Python fundamentals](https://boot.dev/learn/learn-python) courses for a quick taste.
+You will benefit from learning either language, the the best choice probably depends upon on what field you want to work in. **If you want to see how easy they are to learn for yourself**, then head over to our free-to-try [Learn JavaScript](https://boot.dev/learn/learn-javascript) or [Learn Python](https://boot.dev/learn/learn-python) courses for a quick taste.

 {{< cta1 >}}